Looking for the Speakers feature guide? It's moved!

 Add External Links - Enter multiple Website URLs, phone numbers, or email addresses related to the Sponsor.
 Simply select the Link Type, enter a Link Name, and supply the number, email, or URL.
 Click Add New Item to insert more External Links.
 If you enter a URL and uncheck Open link in external browser, test to ensure the site is embeddable!
 To learn about the Pass Data to URL option, check this out.

-Attendee Engagement - Toggle Chat on or off for the sponsor.
+Attendee Engagement (Chat) - Toggle Chat on or off for the sponsor.
 Chat is a great way for attendees to engage with sponsors and exhibitors.
 If you enable chat, ensure that at least one representative from the sponsor has an attendee profile in the event so they can respond to attendee chats!

 Attachments - Upload multiple PDF, PNG, JPEG, or TIFF files that attendees can click or tap to view.
 Simply click Upload Attachment(s) and then drag and drop or click to select a file.
 After you've selected a file, click Upload More to add more files, or click Upload to finish.